Overview

 Bringing visibility into clinical workflows

-Appointment changes now appear directly in the Accurx Inbox, where clinical teams already manage patient communication.
-Each update includes appointment details and any patient-provided reason, helping staff act quickly with the right context.
+Appointment changes now surface in the Accurx Inbox, where clinical teams manage patient communication.
+Each update includes appointment details and patient-provided reasons, helping staff respond with the right context.
+This addressed a key gap: cancellations weren’t visible in everyday tools.
+I worked with engineers to define the data model, behaviours, and edge cases that determine how and when updates appear.

 Surfacing appointment changes in Accurx Inbox